 Specifying Properties of Programs

-So far, we have seen at least three ways that logic can be used in Computer Science:
+So far, we have seen at least four ways that logic can be used in Computer Science:

 Encoding problems in logic means that we can use SAT solvers to find solutions to problems.
 We looked at this in some depth in Logical Modelling.
 It is possible to take these ideas further in Logic Programming languages such as Prolog.